dspinellis/git-issue/README.md

 documentation from the `README.md` file using the `sync-docs.sh` command.

 ## Example session
-You can view a video of the session on [YouTube](https://youtu.be/9aKHTjtTbFs).
+You can also view a video of the following session on [YouTube](https://youtu.be/9aKHTjtTbFs).

 ### Initialize issue repository